budryerson/TFLuna-I2C_python/README.md

 <hr>

 In **I2C** mode, the TFMini-Plus functions as an I2C slave device.
-The default address is `0x10` (16 decimal), but is user-programmable by sending the `setI2Caddr( addrNew)` command and a parameter in the range of `0x07` to `0x77` (7 to 119).
+The default address is `0x10` (16 decimal), but is user-programmable by sending the `setI2Caddr( addrNew)` command and a parameter in the range of `0x08` to `0x77` (8 to 119).
 The new address requires a `softReset()` command to take effect.
 A `hardReset()` command (Restore Factory Settings) will reset the device to the default address of `0x10`.

 Some commands that modify internal parameters are processed within 1 millisecond.
-But some commands that require the MCU to communicate with other chips may take several milliseconds.
-And some commands that erase the flash memory of the MCU, such as `Save_Settings` and `Hard_Reset`, may take several hundred milliseconds.
+But other commands that require the MCU to communicate with other chips may take several milliseconds.
+And some commands that erase the flash memory of the MCU, such as `saveSettings()` and `hardReset()`, may take several hundred milliseconds.

-Frame-rate and most other parameter changes should be followed by a `Save_Settings` command or the values may be lost when power is removed.
-With the TFLuna, commands are available to examine the value of various device parameters such as frame rate, trigger mode, power mode, threshold values, internal timer, error and production code.
+Frame Rate and most other register changes should be followed by a `saveSettings()` command, or the values may be lost when power is removed.
+With the TFLuna, commands are available to examine the value of various device parameters such as internal Time, Frame Rate, Trigger Mode, Error, Version Number and Production Code.

 <hr>